 Aftermarket undercoating processes are also beneficial in rust prevention.
 But, to remain effective, these treatments must be inspected and renewed annually as most undercoating agents can dry and peel with age.

-Therefore, regularly scheduled inspections and maintenance is necessary to protect your recreational vehicle and its
+Therefore, regularly scheduled inspections and maintenance is necessary to protect your recreational vehicle and its various components and fixtures from the elements and keep it corrosion-free.

-In addition to maintenance, you should keep from storing your recreational vehicle in grassy areas for long periods of time.
-The stagnant, moist air developed under the recreational vehicle will speed up the corrosion process.
-Always store your recreational vehicle on pebble, concrete or asphalt.
+In addition to maintenance, you should keep from storing your vehicle in grassy areas for long periods of time.
+The stagnant, moist air developed under the coach will speed up the corrosion process.
+Always store your vehicle on pebble, concrete or asphalt.